 Get Your Money’s Worth – Prices Overview

 Since nobody likes to throw away money or spend money on a dissapointment, these options mentionned above are all ways to enjoy Amsterdam’s quality and have the price it is worth.
-These locations I have all visited myself and talked with customers about.
+These locations I have all visited myself and/or talked with customers about.
 Red Light District prices can be outrageous, but if you know where to go, you will get your money’s worth.